kuflierl/Alone-Bot/README.md

-# Alone-Bot
+# Lonely-Bot

-Hey, welcome to my repo!
-In this repo is every piece of code that makes who I am.
+This is a fork of [Alone-Bot](https://github.com/Alone-Bot/Alone-Bot), a bot of a friend of mine https://github.com/NightSlasher35.
-If you have any questions, join my support server!
+If you have any questions, join his or my support server!

-Big shoutout to [kuflierl](https://github.com/kuflierl/), [Leo](https://github.com/leoCx1000/), le ducki3 and blanket for helping with my code!